-As I write this book (tentative title: Interrogating Memory: How a Love for Film Noir Led Me to Investigate My Own Past), I have spent a great deal of time trying not only to probe my memory and those of surviving friends and relatives, but also to independently verify those memories, those stories I have told and retold myself for years.
+As I write this book (tentative title: Interrogating Memory: Film Noir Spurs a Deep Dive Into My Family History…and My Own), I have spent a great deal of time trying not only to probe my memory and those of surviving friends and relatives, but also to independently verify those memories, those stories I have told and retold myself for years.

 Just bear with me while I interrogate some of these memories.

 At least four of those memories, which I am having difficulty confirming, involve fires.